CH Switzerland | en English

 Protein

-In our cells there are the so-called ribosomes, which produce amino acids.
-These are assembled into body proteins by the proteins from ingested food.
-This ensures both the building and maintenance of muscles as well as other important components of every body in the long term
+Our cells contain ribosomes, which produce amino acids.
+These are combined with proteins from food to form body proteins.
+This ensures the long-term development and maintenance of muscles and other important components of every body.